Create a metric set and add a filter

 A member filter is added to the dashboard and the corresponding Filter Visualizations panel is displayed.
 The filter is already configured to filter on the FirstName hierarchy, which appears on the X axis of the second chart.

-Set the default members for this filter by clicking the Default Value region
+You can choose the default members for this filter by setting the Default Value as shown in the figure below.

-The second (Stacked Bar) chart is updated to show only the chosen members on the X axis.
+The second (Stacked Bar) chart is updated according to the filter to show only the chosen members on the X axis.

 - Video: Filters